-When this feature is selected it provides automatic driver seat positioning to enhance driver mobility when entering and exiting the vehicle.
+When this feature is selected, a short horn sound will occur when the RKE transmitter REMOTE START button is pressed.
 To make your selection, press and release the SELECT button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.